luc-ky-khuu/luc-ky-khuu/README.md

 # Hi there 👋

 My name is Luc-Ky Khuu and I am a software developer located in Orange County :orange:, California.
+I have a Bachelor's of Science degree in Biological Sciences 	:mortar_board: from the University of California, Irvine.
 I love creating projects and seeing my work slowly come together.
 My strongest programming language is JavaScript, but I am open to learning much more!
 Aside from coding, I am also interested in are rock climbing :climbing:, fishing :fishing_pole_and_fish:, and cars :oncoming_automobile:.

 ## Let's Connect
+Feel free to connect with me and ask me any questions you might have!

 <a href='https://www.linkedin.com/in/luc-ky-khuu/'>![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)</a>
 <a href='mailto: khuu96@gmail.com'>![khuu96@gmail.com](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)</a>
 <a href='https://github.com/luc-ky-khuu'>![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)</a>
 <a href='https://app.codesignal.com/profile/luc-ky_k'>![CodeSignal](https://img.shields.io/badge/CodeSignal-blue/?style=for-the-badge&color=blue)</a>

 ## Technologies and tools